LeoEatle/json-api-generator/README.md

 # json-api-generator
-A GUI for generating node API.
+A GUI for generating json API.